markschl/snakecharmer/README.md

  (...)
 ```

-Whether the output are ASVs/ESVs or OTUs from a fixed threshold clustering (not yet implemented), the resulting FASTA file is always called `denoised.fasta`.
-The sample/OTU count matrix is returned both in the traditional tabular format (`denoised_otutab.txt.gz`) and [BIOM](https://biom-format.org/documentation/biom_format.html).
+Whether the output are ASVs/ESVs or OTUs from a fixed threshold clustering (not yet implemented), the resulting FASTA file is always called `clusters.fasta`.
+The sample/OTU count matrix is returned both in the traditional tabular format (`otutab.txt.gz`) and [BIOM](https://biom-format.org/documentation/biom_format.html).
 The taxonomic annotations are named by taxonomy database and assignment method (multiple combinations possible) and returned in a QIIME-style tabular format as well as the BIOM format.
 Furthermore, there can be results of sequence comparisons (`cmp`) or marker-specific data such as ITSx results.

 With the simplest scenario (one run/layout and one primer combination), the relevant results directory is `<my_analysis>/results/<workflow_name>/data`.
 With multi-workflow/marker setups, the `data` directory will not be present, and the individual workflow results are placed in the nested directories ([more here](docs/output.md)).